Cherry Creek & Wash Park Summer Camps 2026

 Nearby lunch spots: If you're doing half-day pickup, the Cherry Creek North shopping district has dozens of restaurants.
 Snooze (for breakfast/brunch) and True Food Kitchen are both family-friendly.
 Closer to Wash Park, the Old South Pearl Street corridor has Sushi Ronin and Kaos Pizza, both quick and casual.

-Are Cherry Creek camps worth the higher prices?
 It depends on what you're comparing.
 The Denver Art Museum camps at $400-$450/week are genuinely different from a $250/week general day camp.
 Your kid is working with professional artists in a world-class museum.
 Colorado Ballet is taught by professional dancers.
 You're paying for specialized instruction, not just supervision.
 For general day camp coverage, the MY Denver programs are free and solid.

-What's the youngest age I can start?
 Colorado Ballet accepts kids as young as 3 for their themed half-day sessions.
 Most other programs in the area start at age 5.
 For toddler-specific options across Denver, check our toddler camps guide.

-Is there anything affordable in this neighborhood?
 Yes.
 MY Denver Activities at Harvard Gulch and Cook Park are free for Denver residents.
 Beyond that, the Cherry Creek School District sometimes runs summer enrichment programs at reduced rates.
 And Premier Martial Arts starts at $200/week for shorter sessions, which is below the neighborhood average.
+Part of the Denver Summer Camps 2026 Complete Guide.

 Sources